zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

              1. Add the name server IP to the *NSEC In Answer* set.
              2. If the owner name of the NSEC record is not *Child Zone* then add name server IP to the *NSEC Mismatches Apex* set.
-          2. Else then add the name server IP to the *NSEC Query Gives Erroneous Answer* set.
+          2. Else add the name server IP to the
+             *NSEC Query Gives Erroneous Answer* set.
        3. Else if the answer section is empty, then do:
           1. If the authority section contains no NSEC3 record then go to next